 A: Refinancing your home can be a daunting task.
 Many people flock to refinance while mortgage interest rates are low, especially when rates are at 2% below their existing home loans!

-Other dynamics, like when to finance, will depend on how long you plan to hold on to your home and whether you... (more)
+Other dynamics, like when to finance, will depend on how long you plan to hold on to your... (more)